hummingbird-12/SIC-XE_Machine/README.md

 This is a series of projects for the System Programmig course in the Department of Computer Science and Engineering at Sogang University, Seoul, South Korea.

-The result is a implementation of SIC/XE Machine with features such as shell environment, assembler, loader and linker.
+The result is a implementation of SIC/XE Machine with features such as shell environment, assembler and linking loader.

 ## Specification